manasiwaghmare18/PRODIGY_DS_03/README.md

 1. The Decision Tree Classifier with the entropy criterion achieved the highest accuracy on the test set at 90.49%.
 2. Both models show a trade-off between precision and recall, especially for the minority class, indicating potential areas for improvement.

+# Conclusion
+The final model provides a strong baseline for predicting client subscriptions to term deposits.
+While the overall accuracy is high, the model's performance on the minority class (clients who subscribe) indicates potential areas for improvement.
+Addressing class imbalance through techniques such as oversampling, undersampling, or using more advanced models like Random Forests or Gradient Boosting could further enhance the model's predictive power.

+# This project demonstrates the process of building, evaluating, and interpreting a decision tree model for binary classification in a financial context.
+With further refinement, the model can be a valuable tool for financial institutions to predict client behavior and tailor their marketing strategies accordingly.